Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Importance of feedback frequencies

-\end{widetext} In the one-particle part of the conductance \eqref{op_g} we have to evaluate $\Sigma^{R\sigma}_{ji}(\mu)$ at the opposite ends of the chain $i=-N$, $j=N$.
-In this case, we can approximately change the lower bound of the integration in (\ref{imp_self_tilde}-\ref{imp_self_down}) from $-\infty$ to $\omega_b=-2\tau + V_g$, the energy of the barrier top in the middle of the QPC: For small $l,k$ the propagator $S^R_{(i+k)(j+l)}(\omega')$ gets suppressed exponentially by the barrier once $\omega' < \omega_b$.
+In this case, we can approximately change the lower bound of the integration in (\ref{Sigma_tilde_at_mu_T0}-\ref{imp_self_down}) from $-\infty$ to $\omega_b=-2\tau + V_g$, the energy of the barrier top in the middle of the QPC: For small $l,k$ the propagator $S^R_{(i+k)(j+l)}(\omega')$ gets suppressed exponentially by the barrier once $\omega' < \omega_b$.
 For large $l$ or $k$, the vertex contributions $(a^A)^{lk}(\omega')$ will be small, since the interaction range of the bare interaction is finite and much shorter than the length of the entire system (including the QPC flanks).
-Therefore, in the flow of the self-energy $\Sigma^R_{-N,N}(\mu)$ only vertex components within the frequency range $[2\mu-(\mu-\omega_b),2\mu]$ are important for the P-contribution, and in the range $[-(\mu-\omega_b),(\mu-\omega_b)]$ for the X- and D-channel contributions.
-Since we are especially interested in the behavior during the first conductance step, i.e.\ when $(\mu-\omega_b) \sim \Omega_x$, the leading frequency contribution of the vertex components lies in the frequency range $\Omega^f \pm \Omega_x$, where $\Omega^f$ are the feedback frequencies defined in Sec.~\ref{subsection_frequency}.
-Generally speaking, these are the vertex components that contribute to the self-energy of interest in second-order of the bare interaction.
-Checking the general flow equations (\ref{flow_pss}-\ref{flow_dud}), one can immediately see that contributions of the other vertex components are at least of fourth order or higher in the bare interaction.
+Therefore, in the flow of the self-energy compontents $\Sigma^R_{j,i}(\mu)$ where $i,j$ fulfill at least one of the conditions (i) or (ii), only vertex components within the frequency range $[2\mu-(\mu-\omega_b),2\mu]$ are important for the P-contribution, and in the range $[-(\mu-\omega_b),(\mu-\omega_b)]$ for the X- and D-channel contributions.
+Since we are especially interested in the behavior during the first conductance step, i.e.\ when $(\mu-\omega_b) \sim \Omega_x$, the leading frequency contribution of the vertex components lies in the frequency range $\Omega^f \pm \Omega_x$, where $\Omega^f$ are the feedback frequencies $2\mu$ and $0$, defined in Sec.~\ref{subsection_frequency}.

 At finite temperatures, for the one-particle contribution of the conductance, the same argument holds in essence.
-It is just slightly more technical, due to keeping track of the temperature smearing of Fermi steps.
-Instead of evaluating $\Sigma$ only at $\mu$ we now need it in an interval $[\mu-\Delta_T,\mu+\Delta_T$, where the scale of $\Delta_T \sim T$ is set by temperature, c.f.\ \eqref{op_g}.
+It is just slightly more technical due to keeping track of the temperature smearing of Fermi steps.
+Instead of evaluating $\Sigma$ only at $\mu$, we now need it in an interval $[\mu-\Delta_T,\mu+\Delta_T$, where the scale of $\Delta_T \sim 5 T$ is set by temperature, c.f.\ \eqref{op_g}.
 In analogy to \eqref{Sigma_tilde_at_mu_T0}, the flow of $\Sigma(\mu + \Delta\omega)$, with $\Delta \omega \in [-\Delta_T, \Delta_T]$ can be rewritten using \begin{widetext}